HTTPArchive/almanac.httparchive.org/src/content/en/2019/security.md

 ### Content Security Policy
 Web applications face frequent attacks where hostile content finds its way into a page.
 The most worrisome form of content is JavaScript and when an attacker finds a way to insert JavaScript into a page, they can launch damaging attacks.
 These attacks are known as [Cross-Site Scripting (XSS)](https://en.wikipedia.org/wiki/Cross-site_scripting) and [Content Security Policy (CSP)](https://www.w3.org/TR/CSP2/) provides an effective defense against these attacks.

-CSP is an HTTP header (`Content-Security-Policy') published by a website which tells the browser rules around content allowed on a site.
+CSP is an HTTP header (`Content-Security-Policy`) published by a website which tells the browser rules around content allowed on a site.
 If additional content is injected into the site due to a security flaw, and it is not allowed by the policy, the browser will block it from being used.
 Alongside XSS protection, CSP also offers several other key benefits such as [making migration to HTTP easier](#upgrade-insecure-requests).

 Despite the many benefits of CSP, it can be complicated to implement on websites since its very purpose is to limit what is acceptable on a page.
 The policy must allow all content and resources you need and can easily get large and complex.
 Tools like [Report URI](https://report-uri.com/) can help you analyze and build the appropriate policy.